g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 IS-IS level 2 link-state database:
 ISIS instance: Default, Routing Instance: master
 ```
-Everything looks good, right?
-Are you sure if everything is ok?
-Are you sure?
+Everything looks good on paper, right?

+But are you sure everything is okay?
+Are you really sure?

 <img width="220" height="234" alt="image" src="https://github.com/user-attachments/assets/a9d1899c-7dff-4741-922d-77b467bc7987" />

-So, let's check the connectivity...
+Well, there is only one way to find out.
+Let's check the connectivity...
 ```
 root@R1> show route 10.0.0.0/24